In New Jersey, you must be 21 to purchase, possess or consume alcoholic beverages. The law is clear, concise and

 If your BAC was found to be between 0.01% and under 0.08%, you face the following penalties:

 - Loss or postponement of driving privileges for 30 to 90 days;

 - 15 to 30 days of community service;

 - participation in a program of alcohol education and highway safety

 If you don’t have your driver’s license yet, the suspension starts when you are first eligible to receive one.
 If you drive during the suspension period, in addition to penalties for driving with a suspended license, you will suffer enhanced penalties for being on the suspended list for this particular reason.

 If your BAC was above 0.08% you will face penalties the penalties HERE.

 Can I Fight The Charges?

 Yes, as in all DWI cases, there are numerous potential errors that could invalidate evidence the State plans to use against you.
 None of the intoxication tests used by New Jersey are perfect, and police officers routinely violate standard protocols.
-In many cases, the experienced attorneys at Levow DWI Law are able to have the State’s evidence thrown out entirely, making a prosecutor’s case difficult, if not impossible, to prosecute.
+In many cases, the experienced attorneys at Levow DWI Law, P.C. are able to have the State’s evidence thrown out entirely, making a prosecutor’s case difficult, if not impossible, to prosecute.

 Facing an underage drunk driving charge?
-Call the attorneys at Levow DWI Law today to discuss your case.
+Call the attorneys at Levow DWI Law, P.C. today to discuss your case.
 Your consultation is free; it’s a safe space to consider your options and decide on the best course of action.